 Atlanta’s home to so many incredible, female influencers in the music industry.

-Atlanta has a thriving music industry and is considered the capital of hip-hop including crunk music.
+Atlanta has a thriving music industry and is considered the capital of hip-hop including crunk and trap music.
 As well as this, it has influenced the worlds of R&B, neo-soul, gospel, rock and pop music.
 The city was even a major center for country music in the 1920s up to the 1950s.

 Within these genres, many Atlantan superstars who dominated were female.
 In honor of International Women’s Day and Women’s History Month, we’re celebrating these women who’ve shaped Atlanta’s music scene.

 TLC is an Atlantan girl group whose original line-up consisted of Tionne “T-Boz” Watkins, Lisa “Left Eye” Lopes, and Crystal Jones.
 They were founded in the capital of hip-hop back in 1990.
 Their hits include ‘Creep’, ‘Waterfalls’, ‘Unpretty’ and our favorite, ‘No Scrubs’.

 Janelle Monae is well known for her hit songs like ‘Tightrope’ and ‘You Make Me Feel’.
 Her new song ‘Turntables’ puts the racial injustice seen in the US in the much-needed spotlight.
 Another great addition to the political musical messages that’ve come from Atlanta.

 This folk rock music duo from Atlanta were founded in 1986.
 Amy Ray and Emily Saliers met in elementary school and began performing together as high school students in Decatur.
 After releasing nine albums with major record labels from 1987 through 2007, they have now resumed self-producing albums with their own IG Recordings company.